 Malibu Farm, 831 W. Harbor Dr.

 Remember the landmark’s longtime restaurant, Harbor House?
-It shuttered a while back, but SoCal’s Malibu Farm has taken over the prime, bayfront real estate in the heart of Seaport Village — and given it a multi-million dollar renovation that’ll turn it into an indoor and outdoor eatery also featuring an ice cream shop + home goods store.
+It shuttered a while back, but SoCal’s Malibu Farm has taken over the prime real estate in the heart of Seaport Village.
+The renovated, 14,000-sqft space is now an indoor and outdoor eatery that also boasts an ice cream shop and home goods store.

-The farm-to-table concept is helmed by celeb chef Helene Henderson + her husband, actor John Stockwell.
+Fun Fact: The farm-to-table concept is helmed by celeb chef Helene Henderson and her husband, actor John Stockwell.
 We’d say this is the highest profile takeover at the landmark thus far.

 Shorebird, 885 W. Harbor Dr.